Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Installation.rst

    target_link_libraries(<your executable name> PRIVATE isobus::Isobus isobus::HardwareIntegration isobus::Utility Threads::Threads)

 Now when you configure your CMake cache, the library will be pulled from GitHub and automatically made available for your project.

+We recommend using a specific tag or commit hash instead of a branch, as this will provide better stability for your project.
+Plus, it provides faster configuration times, as CMake won't need to check for updates every time you configure your project.

 Precompiled
 ^^^^^^^^^^^